Mexican deer mouse: Distribution and habitat

 The Mexican deer mouse inhabits the tropical lowlands of southern Mexico, reaching as far north as San Luis Potosi in the east and the Guerrero-Oaxaca border in the west.
 It is also found in the central and Pacific coastal regions of Central America, including Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
 At the extreme southern end of its range it reaches the western border regions of Panama.

 It is a forest dwelling species, and is more common in deep forest than along woodland edges.
 It is especially common where limestone cliffs or boulders provide plentiful ground cover, but, in general, it is among the most commonly encountered mammals in the dense forests of Central America and southern Mexico.
-It is also relatively common in coffee and cacao plantations.
+It is also relatively common in coffee and cocoa plantations.

 Ecology

 Mexican deermice live in burrows in areas with substantial cover, such as fallen logs, tree roots, or dense undergrowth.
 Densities of up to 50 individuals per hectare have been reported, but can be much lower where food is less abundant.
 The home range of individual Mexican deer mice has been estimated at over 0.5 ha.
 They are omnivorous, feeding on both seeds and invertebrates.
 They eat a wide variety of seeds, including plums, mangos, coffee beans, and acorns, as well as those from various local species of Solanaceae and Asteraceae.
 The invertebrates eaten are mainly beetles, spiders, ants, and grasshoppers.